 3. Choose Classic Decorations

-You can’t go wrong with a few classics, like fake spider webs and plastic pumpkins.
-But, if the party has a theme, think outside the box and let that guide the decorations.
+You can’t go wrong with Halloween classics like fake spider webs and plastic pumpkins.
+But if your office party has a theme, think outside the box and let that guide the decorations.

 4. Hold a Costume Contest

 No Halloween party is complete without a costume contest.
-Select winners in different categories — funniest costume, scariest costume, and most original.
+Give your office a chance to show up as a superhero or as the Stranger Things Demogorgon.
+Select winners in different categories—funniest costume, scariest costume, and most original.
 And be sure to give out prizes.

 5. Have a Group Pumpkin-Carving Contest

-A pumpkin-carving contest is a fantastic team-building activity.
+Carving pumpkins into goblin faces is a fantastic team-building activity for the office.
 Let management choose groups to encourage staff who don’t normally interact to work together.
+The winners earn the right to humblebrag.

 6. Decorate Desks

-Decorations are an essential part of a good Halloween party.
+Decorations provide the spook factor to office Halloween parties.
 Encourage employees to decorate their workspaces and award prizes.
 This creates an air of friendly competition.

 7. Set Up a Photo Booth

-A photo booth with Halloween-themed props is a fun, interactive activity for an office party.
+A photo booth with Halloween-themed props is an awesome interactive activity for an office party.
 Especially if costumes aren’t allowed.
+When people come together with neon wigs and vampire’s teeth, that puts it over the top.

 8. Trick-or-Treat at the Office

-Encourage staff to bring treats.
+Among the joys of Halloween are the candy and treats.
+Encourage staff to bring treats—or have goodies like chocolate cake or soft pretzels catered.
 Everyone can go around the office from desk to desk trick-or-treating.
 This takes people all over the office and lets them interact.

 Serving others always brings people together.
 Choose a nonprofit organization and collect items at the party to donate.
 Or, costume-clad employees can visit children’s hospitals or senior centers to bring treats.